Generative AI Use Cases in Diverse Industries

 “Necessity is the mother of invention.”
 We have all encountered this phrase in our science textbooks or while reading about most scientific innovations.
 Be it the invention of the cell phone, the internet, or the World Wide Web, each of these has brought a paradigm shift in the world of technology.

 But what is Generative AI?
 Is it only limited to text or image generation, or can it help in other fields as well?
+In this blog, we will be answering some of the burning questions around Generative AI and generative AI use cases across industries.

 Introduction to Generative AI